Olivia Munn’s Breast Cancer Risk Assessment – What It Is and What It Means for You

 Let’s get into it.

-The tool she likely used is called the Tyrer-Cuzick model (also known as IBIS).
+The tool she likely used is called the Tyrer-Cuzick model.
+This is a breast cancer risk model – not a genetic test.

 What does the Tyrer-Cuzick model do?